- diclofenac diethylammonium

 - localised forms of soft tissue rheumatism

 Adults and children 14 years and over: The gel should be rubbed gently into the skin.
-Depending on the size of the affected site to be treated, 2-4g (a circular shaped mass approximately 2.0-2.5cm in diameter) should be applied 2 times a day (preferably morning and evening).
+Depending on the size of the affected site to be treated, 2-4g (a circular shaped mass approximately 2.0-2.5cm in diameter) of gel should be applied 2 times a day (preferably morning and evening).
 The maximum daily dose is 8g.
 Therefore the maximum weekly dose is 56g.

 The gel can be used for up to 14 days under pharmacy supervision.